-Without supportive legal services, it can be difficult to build a liability case against the person or party who is liable for your damages.
-A truck accident attorney in your area can help you uncover the right party to pursue and build an effective case for compensation.
+You can sue a trucking company for a truck accident.
+However, without supportive legal services, it can be difficult to build a liability case against the person or party who is liable for your damages.
+Fortunately, a Lafayette truck accident lawyer can help you determine who should be held liable and build a strong claim for compensation.

 Large trucks can cause serious harm in the event of an accident.
-According to the Insurance Institute for Highway Safety (IIHS), large trucks can weigh up to 30 times more than passenger cars, and a fully loaded tractor-trailer may need as much as 40 percent further distance to come to a stop.
+According to the Insurance Institute for Highway Safety (IIHS), large trucks can weigh up to 30 times more than passenger cars, and a fully loaded tractor-trailer may need as much as 40% further distance to come to a stop.

 - The company did not properly vet its drivers before hiring